Orthopedic Treatment

 While TMJ disorders are self-limiting, there is no need to wait for time or natural adaptation, because the symptoms can be eliminated in both long and short term by orthopedic treatments that address the symptom generating process, the sustaining factors that make it chronic, and the dysharmonious jawbone growth that continually produces the stresses and strains that require adaptation.
 The conceptual basis for mandibular orthopedics is explained in BITES: ORTHOPEDIC PERSPECTIVES.

-Most of the oral appliances used today for treatment of TMJ disorders simply provide a stable bite with average canine and anterior guidance at an increased vertical dimension when the mandible is in a relatively unstrained location at the back end of its normal range of motion.
-Thus their primary orthopedic effect is just providing a stable and raised posterior bite platform.
+Most of the oral appliances used today for treatment of TMJ disorders simply provide a stable bite at an increased vertical dimension when the mandible is in a relatively unstrained location at the back end of its normal range of motion.
 The increased bite stability can relieve jaw muscle tension by reducing the hypervigiliance that is found in all muscles crossing unstable joints, which is one reason these appliances are often helpful in symptom relief.
 The raised vertical dimension can stretch tight jaw muscles, which is a second reason these appliances are often helpful in symptom relief.
-However, much more effective long-term and short-term treatment can be obtained by also incorporating mandibular and facial orthopedics, because TMJ disorders are musculo-skeletal disorders.
+However, much more effective long-term and short-term treatment can be obtained by also incorporating orthopedics, because TMJ disorders are musculo-skeletal disorders.
 Our orthopedic treatments include:

 • Joint protective stabilization appliances